dondenoncourt/aws_ses_bounce_mini_app/README.md

 An email will be sent to that address with the subject of “Amazon SES Address Verification Request.”
 The body of that email will say:

-“Dear Amazon Simple Email Service Customer,
+*Dear Amazon Simple Email Service Customer,*

-We have received a request to authorize this email address for use with Amazon SES in region US East (N. Virginia).
-If you requested this verification, please go to the following URL to confirm that you are authorized to use this email address:”
+*We have received a request to authorize this email address for use with Amazon SES in region US East (N. Virginia).
+If you requested this verification, please go to the following URL to confirm that you are authorized to use this email address:*

 After you click that link the status of the Verified Sender:Email will go to verified.